vivaladav/cpu-stat/README.md

 2.50
 ```

-Print percentage of active time for all CPUs in verboses mode (with labels):
+Print percentage of active time for all CPUs in verbose mode (with labels):
 ```
 $ cpu-stat -a -v
 tot] 5.00%